MrEngblom/Learning-C/README.md

 # Learning-C
-In this repo I will put my projects through out my learning period
+In this repo I will put my projects throughout my learning period

 Hello Earthlings!